AMReX-Codes/amrex/Docs/sphinx_documentation/source/EB.rst

 Filling Level-Sets without :cpp:`LSFactory`
 -------------------------------------------

-The static function :cpp:`amrex::LSFactory::fill_data` fills a :cpp:`MultiFab` with the nodal level-set values and another :cpp:`iMultiFab` with integer tags that are 1 whenever a node is near the EB surface.
+The static function :cpp:`amrex::LSFactory::fill_data` (defined in `Src/EB/AMReX_EB_levelset.cpp`) fills a :cpp:`MultiFab` with the nodal level-set values and another :cpp:`iMultiFab` with integer tags that are 1 whenever a node is near the EB surface.
+It is then left up to the application to manage the level-set :cpp:`MultiFab`.

 AMReX defines its embedded surfaces using implicit functions (see above).
 Normally these implicit functions are usually *not* signed distance functions